South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 South Carolina vs. Maryland Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Monday's contest between the South Carolina Gamecocks (35-0) and Maryland Terrapins (28-6) squaring off at Bon Secours Wellness Arena has a projected final score of 76-63 (based on our computer prediction) in favor of heavily favored South Carolina, so it should be a lopsided matchup.
-The game will tip off at 7:00 PM ET on March 27.
+Monday's game between the South Carolina Gamecocks (35-0) and the Maryland Terrapins (28-6) at Bon Secours Wellness Arena should be a one-sided matchup, as our computer prediction projects a final score of 76-63 and heavily favors South Carolina to take home the win.
+Tipoff is at 7:00 PM ET on March 27.

 South Carolina vs. Maryland Game Info